 Social responsibility is a huge factor in purchasing decisions with consumers today.
 64% of customers worldwide believe that a brand’s position on social and political issues is important for customer experience.
 You can showcase your brand’s values by supporting a community cause.

 Create an authentic connection with your audience by choosing a relevant cause to your brand’s values.
 For example, sports apparel company Under Armour encouraged their audience to cast a vote during the 2020 US Elections by asking runners to spell out “vote” as they ran through an 11.3 miles route.
 The campaign was called #RunToVote.
 It showed the company’s ethics while increasing engagement and creating a library of UGC they can use in the future.

 Now that you know the basics of UGC, you’re ready to create your own campaign!
 This strategy has great potential to grow your online community and boost your sales.
 So, whether you plan to integrate product reviews on your website or post UGC on your Instagram feed, you should have a foolproof campaign that can encourage your audience to participate.

-Consult with a digital marketing agency like Spiralytics to get started with UGC, improve brand loyalty, and inspire your customers to share your brand with others.
+Consult with a digital marketing agency like Spiralytics, a social media marketing agency in the Philippines, to get started with UGC, improve brand loyalty, and inspire your customers to share your brand with others.